KissLog-net/KissLog.Documentation/source/on-premises/kisslog-frontend.rst

 ApplicationName
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Display name of the KissLog instance - used when generating HTML titles.
+Display name of the on-premises KissLog application - used when generating HTML titles.

 .. code-block:: json